scverse/scvi-tools/docs/user_guide/models/diagvi.md

 Here, `blur` is dynamically calculated at each optmization step from the cost matrix and `reach` is subsequently derived as a function of `blur`.

 ### Classifier
-When DiagVI is trained in a semi-supervised setting, a simple cell type classifier predicting label $y$ from cell latent vector $z$ is integrated into the model and trained jointly wth the generative model.
+Inspired by {class}`~scvi.external.RESOLVI` [^ref3], a simple cell type classifier predicting label $y$ from cell latent vector $z$ is integrated into the model in the semi-supervised setting.
+This classifier is trained jointly with the generative model.

 ## Descriptive model
-<span style="color:red"> TODO: plate model </span>

 DiagVI assumes that observations from each modality are generated from a shared
 $m$-dimensional latent space.
 For cell $n$ and feature $i$, the observed data $\mathbf{x}_{ni}$ is modelled as a function of the cell latent variable $\mathbf{z}_n \in \mathbb{R}^{m}$ and the feature latent variable  $\mathbf{v}_i \in \mathbb{R}^{m}$.